rivethealth/buildkite-webhook-aws-terraform/README.md

-# Buildkite webhooks to AWS Terraform
+# Buildkite webhook to AWS SNS

+Use Buildkite webhooks to publish events to AWS SNS, enabling easy consumption by Lambda or other subscribers in the AWS ecosystem.

 * [Inputs](#inputs)
 * [Outputs](#outputs)